parvinderandroid/ReVanced-Extended-Builder/README.md

 # About

-This is a simple python script for building YouTube ReVanced Extended and YouTube ReVanced Extended.
+This is a simple python script for building YouTube ReVanced Extended and YouTube Music ReVanced Extended.

+It automatically downloads the latest version of revanced-cli.jar, revanced-patches.jar, revanced-integrations.apk, youtube.apk, youtube-music.apk

 I made this for my personal use, but thought I'd share here in case anyone is interested.